 Each AR tournament listed in the calendar on the following pages has been assigned an AR points level.
-These levels will correspond to the 2018 Australian Ranking points' tables shown below.
+These levels will correspond to the 2019 Australian Ranking points' tables shown below.
 You can view your ranking at any time by going to http://rankings.tennis.com.au

-Please note significant changes for 2018 include:
+Please note significant changes from 2018 include:

-- Singles Consolation AR points will remain for Winners and Finalists, while Semi-Finalist AR points will be removed - Singles Qualifying AR points will remain for the Qualifier, where applicable, while Singles Qualifying Consolation AR points will be removed
+- Singles Consolation AR points will remain for Winners and Finalists, while Semi-Finalist AR points have been removed - Singles Qualifying AR points will remain for the Qualifier, where applicable, while Singles Qualifying Consolation AR points have been removed